Tabla de contenido

 3. Internet Speed

-Smaller devices might be more convenient, but they are less good at processing the same amount of large data as a tablet or laptop.
-That’s a problem because studies show that even if a website is slow to load by a few seconds, it will lose traffic.
-For e-commerce and business sites, that is not an option.
+Smaller devices are more convenient, but they are not as efficient as laptops and tablets when it comes to processing large amounts of data.
+This is a problem because studies show that even if a website is slow to load by a few seconds, it will lose traffic.
+For e-commerce and business sites, this is not an option.

-With mobile sites, slow speeds are often related to high bounce rates, which are the number of page visitors who leave, or “bounce”, without engaging.
-Steps to manage this issue include compressing image files, optimizing scripts, and speed-enhancing plugins, like those compatible with WordPress.
+With mobile sites, slow speeds are often associated with high bounce rates, which is the number of visitors who leave a page without engaging.
+To manage this issue, you can compress image files, optimize scripts, and use speed-enhancing plugins that are compatible with WordPress.

 4. Improve Search Rankings

-As Google announced its intentions to crawl and index mobile-friendly sites, other search engines will likely follow suit.
-In the meantime, a key part of mobile-optimizing your site is to make sure that it can be detected by Googlebot.
-Steps to do that include
+Google has announced its intention to crawl and index mobile-friendly sites, and other search engines are likely to follow suit.
+To optimize your site for mobile, you need to make sure that it can be detected by Googlebot.
+You can do this by:

 - Keeping track of mobile-friendly keywords

-- Make sure that your mobile and Desktop metadata are consistent
+- Ensuring that your mobile and desktop metadata are consistent

-If you’re interested, however, WordPress offers quite a few options worth looking into.
-Though if you’re finding it difficult to decide, Google has recommended the WPTouch plugin as a particular favorite.
-It helps provide all the provisions that we have discussed above in one simple solution.
+If you’re interested in using plugins, WordPress offers several options worth exploring.
+If you’re having trouble deciding, Google has recommended the WPTouch plugin as a favorite.
+It provides all the features discussed above in one simple solution.

-It’s available in both free and paid versions, with the latter offering vibrant themes and other handy features and add-ons in affordable packages for businesses.
+WPTouch is available in both free and paid versions, with the latter offering vibrant themes and other useful features and add-ons in affordable packages for businesses.

 6. Test Your Mobile Site

-Once you’ve optimized your site for mobile users, you need to double check that it works before making your pages public.
-If your content is irregular, your site won’t load, or any other technical difficulty remains, it’s better to fix it before your site debut becomes an awkward experience for everyone.
+After optimizing your site for mobile users, double-check that it works before making it public.
+If your content is irregular, your site won’t load, or there are other technical difficulties, it’s better to fix them before the site launch.

-You can look for testing tools and demo sites where you can check your WordPress site’s mobile functionality and assess where changes are needed.
-Alternatively, you can use Google’s own mobile-friendly test or just use the website on your own before making it public.
+You can look for testing tools and demo sites to check your WordPress site’s mobile functionality and assess where changes are needed.
+Alternatively, you can use Google’s mobile-friendly test or test the site on your own before making it public.

 Outsourcing – The Gift that Keeps on Giving

-Getting your website mobile-ready is crucial, but as you’ve seen, there are a lot of things that need to be done.
-Many business owners don’t have the time, resources, or tech-savvy to engage in such an undertaking when they have a store or service to oversee.
+Ensuring your website is mobile-ready is crucial, but as we’ve seen, there are many factors to consider.
+Business owners may not have the time, resources, or technical know-how to undertake such an endeavor while managing a store or service.

-Fortunately, services like WeLoveWeb provide all manner of e-commerce and web design solutions to small and medium-sized enterprises, including mobile-friendly design.
-With their help, all it takes is an affordable fee to get your online business prepared for a mobile-first era.
+Thanks to our team, WeLoveWeb offer various e-commerce and web design solutions to small and medium-sized enterprises, including mobile-friendly design.
+With our assistance, it only takes an affordable fee to get your online business ready for a mobile-first era.
 Just contact us via form bellow and we will do the rest.

 In recent years, web consumption has entered a new era where phone users now outnumber PC consumers by a considerable margin.